 - Individuals - visit Help for Texans

-- + Units of Local Government (This link reveals a new section.)
+- + Units of Local Government - reveals a new section below

 The Homeowner Rehabilitation Assistance (HRA) program funds Units of General Local Governments, Public Housing Authorities, and nonprofits wishing to provide the following services under the Homeowner Rehabilitation Assistance initiative: (1) Rehabilitation or reconstruction of owner-occupied housing on the same site, (2) New Construction of site-built housing on the same site to replace an existing owner-occupied Manufactured Housing Unit (MHU), (3) Replacement and relocation of existing housing located in a floodplain to a new MHU or New Construction of housing on an alternative site, (4) New Construction or a new MHU to replace a housing unit that has become uninhabitable as a result of disaster or condemnation by local government, and (5) If allowable under the Notice of Funding Availability (NOFA), refinance of existing mortgages meeting federal requirements.
 More »